manuabigsz/course_agentic_rag_2025/03_RAG/readme.md

   - **Retrivied Documents:** retrivied documents provide the context and information needed to generate an accurate and relevant response.
 3. **Generator:** creates a response based on the input query and the information from the retrieved documents.
 4. **output text**: response.

+advantes of rag:
+- accuracy
+- contextual relevante: combining retrieval and generation ensures that responses are contextually appropriate.
+- scalability: can handle large corpora, making it scalable for various applications.